Yandex Cloud

 If you need to upgrade both the master node and the node group, upgrade the master node first.

 When creating a Managed Service for Kubernetes cluster, specify one of the three release channels.
-You cannot change the channel after the Managed Service for Kubernetes cluster is created, you can only recreate the cluster and specify a new release channel.
-The table below describes the release channels and contains up-to-date information about the supported Kubernetes versions.
+You cannot change the channel after the Managed Service for Kubernetes cluster is created.
+You can only recreate the cluster and specify a new release channel.
+The table below describes the release channels and supported Kubernetes versions.

-rapid 1.29, 1.30, 1.31 Automatic updates cannot be disabled.
-You can specify a time period for automatic updates.
-Updates with new features and improvements are added to the channel first.
+rapid 1.30, 1.31, 1.32, 1.33, 1.34 Auto updates cannot be disabled.
+You can specify a time period for auto updates.
+A channel receives updates with new features and improvements first.

-stable 1.29, 1.30 Automatic updates can be disabled.
+stable 1.30, 1.31, 1.32 Auto updates can be disabled.
 New features and improvements are added shortly after they appear on regular.

 UpdatesUpdates

-When an update appears on a release channel, the corresponding information is displayed in the management console.
+When a release channel receives an update, you get a notification in the management console.
 You can install updates automatically or manually.

-• Automatic updates are installed in the specified period of time with no user interaction.
+• Auto updates are installed within the specified time period.
+They do not require any user actions.

-Updates are triggered and should be completed within the specified period.
+Updates are initiated and should be completed within this time period.
 In some cases, when updating a Managed Service for Kubernetes node group, an update may continue beyond this period.

-Automatic updates include new Managed Service for Kubernetes functions, improvements, and fixes, as well as Kubernetes component fixes.
+Auto updates include new Managed Service for Kubernetes features, improvements, and fixes, as well as Kubernetes component fixes.

 • Manual updates can be initiated by the user at any time.